 If you ever used one or some of these apps, try to access your account again.
-Perhaps you could find a photo or video you wanted there.
+Perhaps you could find the missing photos and videos there.

 But again, if the sync feature disabled, then you won’t find anything there.

-#3 Send a message to your lost phone to encourage people to return the phone
+#3 Send a message to your lost phone to ask people to return the phone

 According to India Today, a man from Delhi successfully got his phone back after asking the thief via phone call to return his phone.

-Send a message or call to encourage anyone who found your phone to return it to your address.
-Promise them for a reward once the phone returned.
+Send a message or call and ask anyone who found your phone to return it to your address.
+Promise them a reward once the phone returned.
 That could increase the willingness of someone to give back your phone instead of keeping it.

 Or you can offer them to keep the phone and return the data instead.
-This happened to a professor from Sweden who got his 10 years of data back after thief returned it using a USB stick (Source: Engadget).
+This happened to a professor from Sweden who got his 10 years of data back after the thief returned it using a USB stick.

 So, that’s how you could return your photos or even your phone.
 No one can guarantee if the method would success, but if you don’t try you will never know.